John Kemmis

 John Henry William Shore Kemmis (October 1, 1867 – October 13, 1942) was a politician from Alberta, Canada.
 He served in the Legislative Assembly of Alberta from 1911 to 1921.

 Political career

 Kemmis first ran for the Alberta Legislature as a Conservative candidate in the 1905 general election.
 He finished a very strong third place in the electoral district of Pincher Creek.

-He ran again in a by-election on October 31, 1911 and defeated Liberal candidate J.F.
-Ross.
+Running in a by-election held on October 31, 1911, he defeated Liberal candidate J.F.
+Ross and won the seat.

-In the 1913 general election Kemmis retained his seat by a slim margin of 61 votes.
+In the 1913 general election Kemmis retained the seat by a slim margin of 61 votes.
 In 1917 he defeated two other candidates.
 He retired from the Legislature at dissolution in 1921.

+Later life

 He died in Calgary, Alberta in 1942.